 During the year ended September 30, 2020, the Central Health Board approved a line of credit for furniture, fixtures, and equipment in the amount of \$10 million.
-Although Central Health has not submitted a draw request on the credit line, management anticipates doing so during fiscal year 2021.
-The credit line is secured by lien to the personal property financed or authorization of software subscription.
-Fixed rates are established at the time of a draw request at variable interest rates between 1.157% and 1.203% above the then current Interest Rate Swap Rate, as defined.
+Although Central Health has not drawn on the credit line during fiscal year 2021, management anticipates doing so in fiscal year 2022.
+The credit line is secured by a lien to the personal property or software subscription financed.
+Fixed rates are established at the time of the draw request at variable interest rates between 1.157% and 1.203% above the existing Interest Rate Swap Rate, as defined.